john-rodewald/ekg-core/Tutorial.md

   if the shared value is a record, the action needs to compute its fields atomically).

-To register an atomically-sampled set of metrics, use the `registerGroup` function and the `SamplingGroup` type.
+To register an atomically-sampled group of metrics, use the `registerGroup` function and the `SamplingGroup` type.
 Here is an example program that does this: